flatironinstitute/sciware/01_Overview/slides.md

 # Vision

-1) A positive and inclusive learning environment for all experience levels.
+- A positive and inclusive learning environment for all experience levels.
-2) A blend of lecture, activities, and discussion to facilitate equal involvement across experience levels.
+- A blend of lecture, activities, and discussion to facilitate equal involvement across experience levels.
-3) Topics general enough to be relevant to anyone doing scientific research.
+- Topics general enough to be relevant to anyone doing scientific research.
    - For example, technology and coding language agnostic
-4) Increase awareness and adoption of software development best practices to improve scientific productivity and quality.
+- Increase awareness and adoption of software development best practices to improve scientific productivity and quality.
-5) To use the Flatiron Institute as a sandbox for development of something useful for all of science.
+- To use the Flatiron Institute as a sandbox for development of something useful for all of science.

-# Goals for Today

-- Motivate and provide an overview of the topics we plan to discuss
-- Hear multiple perspectives

 ## Meetings and Format

-### In person meetings
+### In-person meetings
 Blend of presentations and intro followed by hands-on activities

 1x/month for 2 hours